-- Options give buyers the right to purchase or sell a security at a fixed price at or before a certain date.
-Options sellers–or writers–receive a premium in exchange for the option to buy or sell a security at a fixed price on or before a certain date.
-There are also two types of options: American style options enable buyers to exercise their rights anytime before the expiration date, while European style options only allow options to be exercised on the expiration date.
+- Options give buyers the right to purchase or sell a security at a fixed price on or before a certain date.
+Options sellers-or writers-receive a premium in exchange for the option to buy or sell a security at a fixed price on or before a certain date.
+There are also two types of options: American style options enable buyers to exercise their rights any time before the expiration date, while European style options only allow options to be exercised on the expiration date.

 How Do Options on Futures Work?

-Futures options are option contracts on an underlying single futures contract that works much in the same way as a traditional equity option.
+Futures options are option contracts on an underlying single futures contract that works much the same way as a traditional equity option.
 The obvious difference is that a futures option has a futures contract underlying it instead of an equity, which results in many other differences between the ways that futures options and equity options behave.

 As with equity options, there are four different ways to trade a futures option:

-- Buying Futures Call Options provides the buyer with the right, but not obligation, to purchase a futures contract at a fixed price on or before a certain date.
+- Buying Futures Call Options provides the buyer with the right, but not the obligation, to purchase a futures contract at a fixed price on or before a certain date.

-- Buying Futures Put Options provides the buyer with the right, but not obligation, to sell a futures contract at a fixed price on or before a certain date.
+- Buying Futures Put Options provides the buyer with the right, but not the obligation, to sell a futures contract at a fixed price on or before a certain date.